openalea-incubator/adel/doc/user/manual.rst

 axeT : *Master table allowing to organize the information plant per plant*
 ---------------------------------------------------------------------------
 :ref:`axeT <axeT>` is the master table that organizes how each plant is described.
-For each plant, the table contains a few explicit parameters that describe the phenology and the number of modules (eg time of emergence, number of axes and number of leaves on axes) and identifiers that refer to information given in the other tables (:ref:`dimT <dimT>`, :ref:`phenT <phenT>`, :ref:`earT <earT>`).
+For each plant, the table contains a few explicit parameters that describe the phenology and the number of modules (eg time of appearance, number of axes and number of leaves on axes) and identifiers that refer to information given in the other tables (:ref:`dimT <dimT>`, :ref:`phenT <phenT>`, :ref:`earT <earT>`).

 All plants to be used for the reconstruction must be listed in :ref:`axeT <axeT>`.
 If only one plant is given, Adel will clone that plant.